sebastian-lapuschkin-sideprojects/gute-nacht-mit-der-maus-mp3-downloader/README.md

   Options:
     -c, --content TEXT      What is the target content to download? pick 'gutenacht' (default) for 'Gute Nacht mit der Maus' or 'hoerspiel' for 'Maus Hörspiel'.
+The content switch will create a correspondingly named folder in your choice of output directory.
     -b, --browser TEXT      Which browser to use for?
 Pick between 'firefox' and 'chrome'.
     -w, --waittime INTEGER  Time to allow the browser to request resources and